 Before a clinical trial can take place in the UK the manufacturer must obtain clinical trial authorisation (CTA) from the Medicine Healthcare Regulatory Authority (MHRA).
 Once this has been obtained a clinical trial can go ahead.

 The Medicines for Human Use (Clinical Trials) Regulations 2004 are special regulations that have been put in place to ensure that clinical trials are carried out in line with strict practice guidelines.

 The Association of British Pharmaceutical Industries (ABPI) and the Association of British Healthcare Industries (ABHI) have also issued ‘no fault’ compensation guidelines.
 These guidelines may entitle an individual to damages in certain circumstances if they are injured whilst taking part in a clinical trial.

-- Partner Jill Paterson is currently representing a number of individuals who have reported injuries including blindness and neurological damage after being involved in clinical trials for various medical devices and drugs.
+We act for individuals who have reported injuries after being involved in clinical trials for various medical devices and drugs.

 We are consistently ranked as a number 1 firm for product safety claims by the legal directories.